IELTS Essay Sample 1126 - People are leaving rural areas to live in the city

 Write about the following topic:

-These days, it seems that an increasing number of people are leaving rural areas to live in the city.
-Discuss some of the effects of rural depopulation (migration from the country to the city) and suggest some ways on which this trend could be reversed.
+These days, an increasing number of people are leaving rural areas to live in the city.
+Discuss some of the effects of rural depopulation (migration from the country to the city) and suggest some ways in which this trend could be reversed.

 Use your own experience and support your arguments with examples and relevant experiences.